 3. Broccoli

 Broccoli is one of the best food choices for people with diabetes.
-It’s rich in vitamin A, K, and C, iron, and fiber, while being low in carbs.
-In fact, studies show that it can help reduce insulin resistance and protect against some types of cancer.
+It’s rich in vitamins A, K, and C, iron, and fiber, while being low in carbs.
+Studies show that it can help reduce insulin resistance and protect against some types of cancer.

 When buying this vegetable, make sure you choose dark green broccoli with florets packed tightly together.
 You can also use the frozen version without added sauce or salt.